groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 3.4.3.1 (2024-05-29) =
+* ADDED Filter `groundhogg/has_accepted_cookies` for compatibility with 3rd party cookie compliance plugins.
+* ADDED Filter `groundhogg/location/get_real_ip` to filter the IP address.
+Just for you Paul ;).
+* FIXED Issue with the broadcast schedule lock not being reset, resulting in broadcast scheduling hanging up sometimes.
+* FIXED Unable to cancel pending broadcasts if no events have been scheduled yet.

 = 3.4.3 (2024-05-29) =
 * ADDED Asset editing lock.
 Emails and funnels will now be "locked" while editing.
 Similar to WordPress posts.